 Study of the construction and analysis of public argument.
 Covers the theory of argument, the processes and development of arguments, and the application of argument to decision making.
-AA/AS GE, CSU, CSU GE, UC
+AA/AS GE.
+CSU.
+CSU GE.
+UC forensics: Cuyamaca's Speech and Debate Team.
+It is designed to give students preparation procedures for competitive speech/debate tournaments.
+Students will learn the requirements for the four major areas of competitive speaking: public address, oral interpretation, impromptu/extemporaneous speaking, and debate.
+Students will be required to participate or observe at one tournament or public speaking activity.